AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-51/acsd-60632-address-saved-on-every-order-attempt.md

 ---
 # ACSD-60632: Address saved with every order attempt

 The ACSD-60632 patch fixes the issue where a new address is saved with each order placement attempt, regardless of whether the order is successfully created or not.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](https://experienceleague.adobe.com/docs/commerce-operations/tools/quality-patches-tool/usage.html) 1.1.51 is installed.
 The patch ID is ACSD-60632.
-Please note that the issue was fixed in Adobe Commerce 2.4.8.
+Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.8.

 ## Affected products and versions